 Healthy friendships are a huge protective factor for our kids’ mental health and wellbeing.
 This manifesto might be a good place to start discussions.

-My best friend until the end of Year 7 was Treacy.
+My childhood best friend was Treacy.
 Despite me living on a farm and her living in town, we were inseparable.
 In town we hung out at the local pool together, we played netball and tennis, and we would go to the small local cinema.
 On the farm, we would ride my horse, build cubbies, and have adventures in the great outdoors.
 We would have a sleep-over at least once a week.
 We knew each other’s parents as well as we knew our own.

-Considering it is an area of life that can have such a powerful impact on our children’s wellbeing and development, we tend to seldom discuss their friendship skills.
+Considering it is an area of life that can have such a powerful impact on our children’s development, we seldom discuss their friendship skills.
 However, that is gradually changing.
 These days in schools we do talk about friendships and what healthy friendships look and feel like.
 However, this social-emotional learning is most powerfully delivered by parents.

 I have created this friendship manifesto with the intent of providing a springboard for talking to your children about what makes a healthy friendship.
 Knowing what healthy friendships are, will help your children as they encounter the inevitable friendship bumps along the way.

 If you find it useful, you can download it at the end of the article.